 This was hard for me.
 I admit I was bad about planning my meals for the week, going to the store only to not feel like cooking that night.
 I also had nights that were very busy and didn’t allow me to make what I had on the menu for that evening.
 Since then I have learned that for me and my family it is best if I don’t plan which days I am going to make each meal.
 I instead add a couple of fast dinners into my list.
 This allows me to have those nights I can pop a pizza in the oven when we have been on the go, or even just if I have had a hard day and I don’t feel like making a big meal.

 This allows you wiggle room in your planning.
 Things come up and that’s alright.
 By planning 5-7 meals for the week you give yourself options and allow yourself to have the meals in your house.
-No need to stop at McDonald’s or Taco Bell on the way home from a busy day = Savings.
+No need to stop at McDonald’s or Taco Bell on the way home from a busy day.

 Shop Weekly Ads:

 This is how I save the most on groceries.
 Every Wednesday I look through all the grocery ads and write down the best prices on items we use most.
 This makes it easier to save more on groceries.
-I also post this list right here on my blog to help everyone around me find the best prices.
-The Best Grocery Deals Starting 1/11/17.
+I also post this list right here on my blog to help everyone around me find the best prices each week.
 Take a look at my latest list.

 If you know what is on sale you can plan your meals around the best prices.
-You can even stock up when you find a super low price on something your family needs most of.
+You can even stock up when you find a super low price on something your family uses a lot of.
 Stocking up doesn’t have to mean buying 20 boxes of cereal.
 You could buy 2 or 3.
 Buy the amount that you know your family will use.